spang-lab/FastqPuri/README_trimFilter.md

  +position: -3336785
  999999999999999IIIIIIII9IIIIIIIII9II99999999999999
  ```
-- `--trim ENDSFRAC --percent p`: first trim the ends as in the `ENDS` option.
+- `--trimQ ENDSFRAC --percent p`: first trim the ends as in the `ENDS` option.
    Accept the trimmed read if the number of low quality nucleotides does not
    exceed `p%` (default  `p = 5`).
    Redirect the read to `*_lowq.fq.gz` otherwise.